Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Markovian master equations

+Next, we assume the environment consists of a continuous spectrum of fields rather than a discrete set.
+Taking the continuum limit for their densely distributed masses ($m_{\mfa} \to m$), we replace the discrete sum over couplings with an integral:

 where $\mu$ is the reference mass scale from the potential defined in \eqref{eq:potential}.
-Because the frequencies are continuous we replace the label on the fields such that $X^{\mfa} \to X(m)$ and the couplings become $g_{\mfa} \to G(m)$, giving
+As the frequencies are continuous we replace the label on the fields such that $\chi^{\mfa} \to \chi(m)$ and the couplings become $g_{\mfa} \to G(m)$, giving